co-cart/cocart-api-reference-docs/source/includes/cocart-v1/_add-to-cart.md

 <aside class="warning">
   You can not add a simple product with attributes like a variation!
 If you wish to pass attribute data for a simple product, use the `cart_item_data` parameter instead.
 </aside>

+> Example of adding a variation of a product to the cart.

 ```shell
 curl -X POST https://example.com/wp-json/cocart/v1/add-item \